 But when a visitor comes to Emerald Street Community Farm and sees the size, then large group of people teetering between working and socializing, and a bunch of kids hanging out underneath the pavilion doing a cooking class or arts and crafts, the place takes on the feeling of a park or community garden.

-Since the first American CSA’s were developed in Massachusetts in the 1980’s, they have grown to be one of the most profitable and secure models for small-scale farmers.
-By adopting these lessons and best practices, we developed our Workers’ CSA.
+First of all, the first American CSA’s were developed in Massachusetts in the 1980’s.
+Since then they have grown to be one of the most profitable and secure models for small-scale farmers.
+By adapting these lessons and best practices.
+They developed our Workers’ CSA.
 Basically, we open the farm every Monday from 4-8 right after the standard workday ends for most people, and we invite our community to come grow with us in our community growing area of the garden.
 Some of these people are 9-5 professionals, some are artists or students with looser schedules and some are parents that want to get the kids out of the house.
 We begin the day with a long list of tasks that need to be done, and we usually end the day by providing all participants with enough vegetables from the harvest to get them through the week.
-All other harvested produce is donated to a local soup kitchen around the corner from our house.
+All other harvested produce donated to a local soup kitchen around the corner from our house.

 We also have volunteers who entertain the 10-15 kids who show up every Monday by conducting cooking lessons and what we call “craftivity” hour where kids make everything from animal masks to pinwheels.

-This system obviously benefits the farm through the built in labor force that show up consistently and helps us grow.
-But it also benefits the workers because their commitment is low, their experience great, their gardening knowledge is improved, their community has green space and they get to take home veggies.
+This system obviously benefits the farm through the built-in labor force that show up consistently and helps us grow.
+But it also benefits the workers because their commitment is low, their experience great, their gardening knowledge improved, their community has green space and they get to take home veggies.

-In Urban Roots, the documentary about urban farming in Detroit, one urban farmer interviewee said that he would take 15 people over $15,000 any day of the week.
+In Urban Roots, the documentary about urban farming in Detroit, one urban farmer interviewees said that he would take 15 people over $15,000 any day of the week.

 The local urban agriculture community also benefits from the model that we produced.
 As I said, one of the largest questions facing urban farmers is how to sustain the operation.
 By finding a way to rely on people to help really fills that gap.
 And for community gardeners, one of the biggest questions they face is what to do in August when the most amount of food and weeds are grown while most gardeners are on vacation and their plots, of which they are solely responsible for, sometimes become a tangled mess of weed-vines and rotting food.
 This doesn’t happen in every garden, but in enough gardens to inspire gardeners—both old-timers and newbies—to give a certain reverence when they tour our garden in August and it doesn’t just look good, but is producing food for the dozen or so people who have come by the farm to get food.

-But it’s truly our neighborhood that benefits the most from a farm that has been able to sustain itself for seven seasons and will for continue to do so for some time to come by leveraging the power of community
+Finally, it’s truly our neighborhood that benefits the most from a farm.
+A farm that has been able to sustain itself for seven seasons and will for continue to do so for some time.
+Best part is it’s done by leveraging the power of community!

 About the Author: